How to Clean Nike Air Max Shoes

 We would recommend you look for foam cleaners.
 Foam cleaners work well because they prevent your Air Max (or boots and shoes) from getting too wet.
 Getting your trainers too wet changes their shape and can cause damage.

-A foam shoe cleaner works better because it doesn’t make your Air Max too damp and they’re much easier to dry too!
+A foam shoe cleaner works better because it doesn’t make your Air Max too damp, and they’re much easier to dry too!

 It’s a good idea to look for travel shoe cleaning kits, like Boot Buddy, which are easy to carry.